m3o/blog.m3o.com/_posts/2021-12-23-launching-m3o-apps.md

 ### Custom URLs

 What's more, on most platforms the URLs are often something really messy unless you provide a custom domain.
-We wanted something simple be default.
+We wanted something simple by default.
 Each app gets a custom `*.m3o.app` domain which you can either reserve or get something pregenerated much like usernames on social platforms.

 Helloworld lives at [helloworld.m3o.app](https://helloworld.m3o.app).